Transforming Entrepreneurial Aspirations into Reality: A Look at Dev Gadhvi’s Passionpreneur Connect 2023 | www.lokmattimes.com

 Transforming Entrepreneurial Aspirations into Reality: A Look at Dev Gadhvi’s Passionpreneur Connect 2023

-PNN Navi Mumbai (Maharashtra) [India], September 4: Dev Gadhvi's signature event, Passionpreneur Connect, has recently concluded an exhilarating three-day ...
+Navi Mumbai (Maharashtra) [India], September 4: Dev Gadhvi‘s signature event, Passionpreneur Connect, has recently concluded an exhilarating three-day run, attracting ...

 Navi Mumbai (Maharashtra) [India], September 4: Dev Gadhvi‘s signature event, Passionpreneur Connect, has recently concluded an exhilarating three-day run, attracting business minds and entrepreneurs from across India.
 Navi Mumbai’s CIDCO Exhibition & Convention Centre was alive with the enthusiasm of close to 2,000 participants, all eager to channel their passion into business achievement.